-“Lowlands, the flat stripe of fertile land, laid along the right bank of the Po river, between Piacenza and Guastalla” This is how Giovannino Guareschi describes that area which, in one way or another, coincides with the boundaries of his Mondo Piccolo, a narrative but very concrete universe, the theatre of an itinerary along the Grande Fiume to be covered by bicycle or car.
-The pleasure of the intellect and that of the senses are intertwined in a path between castles, villages, museums and tastings in wineries, acetae and cheese factories dedicated to cult products such as Culatello, Balsamic Vinegar and Parmigiano Reggiano.
+“Lowlands, the flat strip of fertile land, laid along the right bank of the Po river, between Piacenza and Guastalla” This is how Giovannino Guareschi describes that area which, in one way or another, coincides with the boundaries of his Mondo Piccolo, a narrative but very concrete universe, the theatre of an itinerary along the Great River to be covered by bicycle or car.
+The pleasure of the intellect and that of the senses are intertwined in a path between castles, villages, museums and tastings in wineries, vinegar makers and cheese factories dedicated to cult products such as Culatello, Balsamic Vinegar and Parmigiano Reggiano.

 "So, the Po begins in Piacenza, and it does very well ..."

-Guareschi's sounds like an implicit suggestion to start our combined journey between food and wine and culture from Piacenza.
+Guareschi's words sound like an implicit suggestion to start our combined journey between food and wine and culture from Piacenza.
 The starting point is the Ricci Oddi Modern Art Gallery, one of the most important Italian collections of painting and sculpture of the nineteenth and early twentieth centuries.
-Born by the will of the collector from Piacenza Giuseppe Ricci Oddi and inaugurated in 1931, its rooms host masterpieces by Hayez, Induno, Fattori, Lega, Fontanesi, Previati, Pellizza Da Volpedo, Michetti, Zandomeneghi and Bruzzi, just to name a few.
+Created by the collector from Piacenza Giuseppe Ricci Oddi and inaugurated in 1931, its rooms host masterpieces by Hayez, Induno, Fattori, Lega, Fontanesi, Previati, Pellizza Da Volpedo, Michetti, Zandomeneghi and Bruzzi, just to name a few.
 Among the most famous authors of the twentieth century, we cannot fail to mention Medardo Rosso, Boccioni, De Pisis and Carrà.
-Not to mention the daring mystery of Klimt's "portrait of a lady" that was discovered, stolen and found again here ...
+Not to mention the intriguing mystery of Klimt's "portrait of a lady" that was discovered, stolen and found again here ...

 The river is the imposing liquid thread that unites the tradition of good food and good drink in these places in Emilia.
-It is therefore by following him that from the city we move along the Lower Piacenza.
-The flavours are the same: from Grana Padano Dop, to Provolone Valpadana Dop, to Cacio del Po, together with the three Piacenza Dop cured meats (Coppa, Salame and Pancetta) flavoured with Monticelli’s garlic and accompanied by the "Grass pist", passing through the pissarei and fasö and the famous anolini in broth.
+It is therefore by following it that from the city we move along the Lower Piacenza area.
+The flavours are the same: from Grana Padano PDO, to Provolone Valpadana PDO, to Cacio del Po, together with the three Piacenza PDO cured meats (Coppa, Salame and Pancetta) flavoured with Monticelli’s garlic and accompanied by the "Grass pist", passing through the pissarei and fasö and the famous anolini in broth.
 Among the different local wines, 17 DOC, a glass of red Gutturnio is inevitable, possibly tasted in the traditional "bowl".

 In the afternoon, the Castle of San Pietro in Cerro is well worth a stop, faithful and precious testimony of a fifteenth-century noble residence, well preserved in its original structure and entirely open to visitors.
 Over 30 richly furnished rooms, including 2 halls of honour, the kitchens, the icebox and the prisons are the prelude to a surprising combination of past and present: in the attic, there is in fact the MIM (Museum in Motion), a fascinating collection of over 800 rotating works of contemporary Italian and foreign masters, with a section dedicated to Piacenza painters.
 In the basement, instead, there is the permanent exhibition "Millennial China - The Warriors of Xian".

-Continuing for Reggio Emilia, always in the right bank, we arrive in the heart of the events of Don Camillo and Peppone, Brescello, an open-air village/set of the epic scenes of the saga, also remembered by the bell hanging from a beam under the portico that runs alongside Giglioli.
+Continuing on to Reggio Emilia, always in the right bank, we arrive in the heart of the events of Don Camillo and Peppone, Brescello, an open-air village/set of the epic scenes of the saga, also remembered by the bell hanging from a beam under the portico that runs alongside Giglioli.

-You cannot leave Brescello without getting lost in the streets of the village, take the classic souvenir photos with the bronze statues of Don Camillo and Peppone that preside over the central square, have a snack with a view of the embankment or have a drink at the Caffè Peppone or at the Bar Don Camillo.
-For lunch, you will be spoiled for choice in a menu that includes fresh pasta, tortelli and cappelletti or the Erbazzone, all accompanied by good Reggio wines, such as lambrusco and spergola.
+You cannot leave Brescello without getting lost in the streets of the village, taking the classic souvenir photos with the bronze statues of Don Camillo and Peppone that preside over the central square, having a snack with a view of the embankment or a drink at the Caffè Peppone or at the Bar Don Camillo.
+For lunch, you will be spoiled by the choice in a menu that includes fresh pasta, tortelli and cappelletti or the Erbazzone, all accompanied by good Reggio wines, such as lambrusco and spergola.

-The tour in Reggio Emilia is not complete without stopping at a dairy, where you can cheer up your trip with a guided visit to the processing of the precious Parmigiano Reggiano, obviously seasoned with the tasting of the King of cheeses.
-The visit to a vinegar factory of the Traditional Balsamic Vinegar Consortium of Reggio Emilia is the worthy and obvious conclusion of the immersion in the lower Reggio Emilia area, whose alternation of hot and dry summers and cold winters creates the optimal conditions for the acetic oxidation process, for evaporation, for the concentration of the product and for the moments of sedimentation and settling at the origin of the pure clarity of the vinegar.
+The tour in Reggio Emilia is not complete without stopping at a dairy, where you can cheer up your trip with a guided visit explaining the processing of the prized Parmigiano Reggiano, obviously seasoned with a tasting of the King of Cheeses.
+The visit to a vinegar factory of the Traditional Balsamic Vinegar Consortium of Reggio Emilia is the worthy and obvious conclusion to this immersion in the lower Reggio Emilia area, whose alternation of hot and dry summers and cold winters creates the optimal conditions for the acetic oxidation process, for evaporation, for the concentration of the product and for the moments of sedimentation and settling at the origin of the pure clarity of the vinegar.